aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 A Word document can contains control characters that designate special elements such as field, end of cell, end of section etc. The full list of possible Word control characters is defined in the **ControlChar** class.
 The **Node.GetText** method returns text with all of the control character characters present in the node.

 Calling **ToString** returns the plain text representation of the document only without control characters.
-For further information on exporting as plain text see **Using SaveFormat.Text**.
+For further information on exporting as plain text see following section **"Using SaveFormat.Text"**.

 The following code example shows the difference between calling the **GetText** and **ToString** methods on a node: